 You already mentioned something about growing up abroad.
 Can you tell us more about that?

 My father worked as an engineer at DHV.
-That's how it came about that I grew up in different countries until I was eight.
+That's why I grew up in different countries until I was eight.
 From South Korea to Bangladesh and Mozambique.
-These experiences have made me realise that my world is not necessarily the same as the other person's world.
-I learned to be careful with assumptions and learned that there is so much to discover behind what someone says or shows at first sight.
+These experiences have made me realise that my world is not necessarily the same as someone else’s.
+I learned to be careful with assumptions and that there is so much to discover behind what someone says or shows at first sight.

 What was it like for you to come to the Netherlands at eight?

-It was quite a change in the schoolyard in the Netherlands.
+It was quite a change being in the schoolyard in the Netherlands.
 So many children.
 So many different groups.
 I did not know where to start.
-There were children who did not like each other and fought or were inseparable.
-I did not know that.
-Just like swear words, I had no idea what they meant.
+There were children who did not like each other and bullied each other, or groups that stuck together and were inseparable.
+Also using swear words was unfamiliar for me, I had no idea what they meant.
 That was a kind of invisible culture shock as an eight-year-old.
-I did see an enormous wealth and opportunities to play with everyone.
-In the beginning, it took some searching.
-I was a bit withdrawn, shy and awkward.
+I did see enormous opportunities to play with everyone.
+In the beginning, it took some time to discover how to deal with all those kids.
+I was a bit shy.
 I had to grow into that.
 Later, I became a kind of everybody's friend.
-Sometimes I had a regular club, but I could also move between groups very well.
+I had a regular group I belonged to, but I could also move between groups very well.
 I enjoyed that very much.